Understanding Hoisting in JavaScript: How Variables and Functions are Hoisted

 var myVar = 10;

-In this code, we are trying to log the value of myVar to the console before it is declared.
-Despite this, the code still runs without throwing any errors, and the output is undefined.
+to the console before it is declared.
+Despite this, the code still runs without throwing any errors, and the output is undefined

-This is because, during the compilation phase, the variable declaration using var is hoisted to the top of its scope.
+is hoisted to the top of its scope.
 So, the code snippet is actually interpreted as follows:

 var myVar;